 The fee for a personal licence is £37.
 Cheques should be made payable to Leeds City Council.
 We can also accept payment by all major credit and debit cards at our St George House office.
 Please visit St George House, Great George Street, Leeds, LS1 3DL and report to our reception on the first floor.
 We can also take payment over the phone.

 Your completed application including the forms and accompanying documentation needs to be sent to us.
-Our details can be found in the guidance which can also be downloaded from this page.
+Our details can be found in the guidance which can also be downloaded from the Documents section on this page.

 Target Completion Period